KastelApp/backend/Q&A.md

 ## Will there be bots?

 Yes, Bots are Planned.
 The ideal release of bots will most likely be in API v3.
 API v2 will most likely be the start.
 Released to a few people, then public in API v3.
 The bots will be mostly the same as users.
-They will not be able to do most things, i.e Creating Servers, Adding Friends, Joining Servers (Like a normal user), Inviting Bots to Servers ETC.
+They will not be able to do most things, i.e Creating Guilds, Adding Friends, Joining Guilds (Like a normal user), Inviting Bots to Guilds ETC.

 ## Will there be ADs or Monthly/Yearly Subscriptions (Like Discord Nitro)